 Large tool capacity

 If you’re an outdoor gardener who’s tired of lugging large tools like shovels and rakes across your yard, then the Kingarage Garden Tool Organizer is for you.
 This wheeled gardening tool storage unit is sturdy, practical, and an excellent value.
 This organizer has a spot for everything from rakes to smaller handheld tools, like small shovels and watering cans.
 Whether you’re planting tulips in your yard or tending to your vegetable garden, you’re sure to find a slot in this tool tower that fits your needs.

-This organizer is made from sturdy steel, and yet, at 12 pounds, is still lightweight enough to wheel around any shed, garden, or garage without much effort on your part.
-There is a bit of assembly required, but it’s fairly straightforward and will likely take you less than ten minutes to assemble.
+This organizer is made from sturdy steel, and yet, at 12 pounds, it's still lightweight enough to wheel around any shed, garden, or garage without much effort on your part.
+There is a bit of assembly required, but it’s fairly straightforward and will likely take you less than 10 minutes.
 It comes with all of the necessary hardware, too, so you can set it up as soon as you receive it.

 What really takes this organizer to the next level is its mobility.
 The wheels make this unit easy to move around in your garage or on outdoor terrain.
-Plus, it holds over 30 tools, which can range from large shovels to smaller supplies, thanks to a variety of different-sized slots.
+It holds over 30 tools, which can range from large shovels to smaller supplies, thanks to a variety of different-sized slots.